 Table of Contents:

 Unlike a broken bone, the fracture in a cracked tooth will not heal.
-In spite of treatment, some cracks may continue to progress and separate, resulting in loss of the tooth.
-Placement of a crown on a cracked tooth provides maximum protection but does not guarantee success in all cases.
+In spite of treatment, some cracks may continue to progress and separate, resulting in the loss of the tooth.
+The placement of a crown on a cracked tooth provides maximum protection but does not guarantee success in all cases.

 The treatment you receive for your cracked tooth is important because it will relieve pain and reduce the likelihood that the crack will worsen.
 Once treated, most cracked teeth continue to function and provide years of comfortable chewing.
 Talk to your endodontist about your particular diagnosis and treatment recommendations.
 S/he will advise you on how to keep your natural teeth and achieve optimum dental health.